KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

     ROOT::RDF::RNode buildMet(ROOT::RDF::RNode df, ...);

-This will go into the corresponding header file located within the ``include`` folder , and the implementation will go into the source file in the ``src`` folder.
+This will go into the corresponding header file located within the ``include`` folder, and the implementation will go into the source file in the ``src`` folder.

 The C++ functions used in CROWN always act as wrapper functions surrounding the actual RDataFrame commands that are used.
 Most of the time, this will be either a ``Define`` or a ``Filter``.
 The next step is to add all the inputs, that are needed in order to build the Lorentz vector.
-In our case, we will need the ``pt``, ``eta``, ``phi``, and ``mass`` of the electron, or more general the particle.
+In our case, we will need the ``pt``, ``eta``, ``phi``, and ``mass`` of the electron collection from the nanoAOD and the index of which of those electrons we want to build the vector.
+Since this function is very generic, we could use it for all kinds of particles, not just electrons.
 The names of these inputs have to be added to the function.
-Since we just need the names, these are ``string`` arguments:
+Since we just need the names of the columns, these are ``string`` arguments, and the index is an ``int`` argument.

 .. code-block:: cpp

     ROOT::RDF::RNode build(ROOT::RDF::RNode df, const std::string &outputname,
                         const std::string &pts, const std::string &etas,
-                        const std::string &phis, const std::string &masses) {
+                        const std::string &phis, const std::string &masses,
-    };
+                        const int &index);

 Note, that we can add these arguments as ``const string &``, since we do not need to change the value of the argument, also a reference is enough.
 Additionally, we added the ``outputname``, which is the name of the output quantity.
 This is also a string, and is used to name the output quantity.
 The next step is to add the actual RDataFrame command.
 In our case, we will use the ``Define`` command, which is used to define a new quantity.
 The following is the definition of the command: